pryv/dev-site/source/getting-started.md

 More specific event types also involve :

--  **attachments** that can be added to events, for example for our user to post pictures of his nutrition in a dedicated substream under his `Health Profile` stream.
+**Attachments** that can be added to events, for example for our user to post pictures of his nutrition in a dedicated substream under his `Health Profile` stream.
 ![Attachment](/assets/images/getting-started/attachment.png)

 These events will have the type `picture/attached` :